Wal-20/cli-chat-app/app-requirements.md

 - After deploying, add Github actions for pulling newest code to the vps and compiling binaries and displaying them in releases
 - Implement unique field constraints for models such as chatroom titles, user names
 - When starting the app logged in, the main chat model displays all chatrooms without pagination, not the case when starting not logged in

-- manage ws overlapping events, add multiple users to the typing event, add a stack for typing events, more than 3 users display multiple users are typing, instead of sending individual typing events, we send a stack, every user typing event updates that stack and sends it to the wsServer

 - implement a stack for wsEvents and sort by priority, typing first, then user left/joined, display events as two rows, first the typing events, then the left/joined events, the stack should be on the wsserver, client only sends wsEvent to update the stack?